Shiv Ram Kashyap

-Shiv Ram Kashyap (6 November 1882 – 26 November 1934) was a botanist in British India.
+Shiv Ram Kashyap (6 November 1882 – 26 November 1934) was an Indian botanist.
 He was a specialist on the bryophytes especially from the Himalayan region.
-He has been called the father of Indian bryology.
+He is considered the father of Indian bryology.

 Early life

 Kashyap was born in Jhelum District in a family that had members in the army.
 He studied at the University of Punjab in Lahore, receiving a medical diploma from Agra in 1904.
 He worked briefly in the medical service of the United Provinces during which time he privately appeared and qualified for the B.Sc.
 In 1909 he obtained a M.Sc. in botany.
 Obtaining the Arnold and Maclagan Gold medals, he went to Cambridge University in 1910 and passed the Natural Science Tripos in 1912.
 He then joined the Government College at Lahore as a professor of biology founding the botany department in 1919.
 He was a founding member of the Indian Botanical Society in 1920 and edited its journal.